-Operational Boundary for External Debt 2014/2015 2015/2016 2016/2017£ 2017/2018 £000 £000 000 £000 Borrowing 302,575 332,537 342,487 350,007 Other long term liabilities 29,178 27,508 26,509 26,289 Total 331,753 360,045 368,996 376,296
+Operational boundary for external debt

+2014/2015 2017/2018

+£000 £000 £000 £000

+Borrowing 22,944 26,584 27,029 27,732

+Other long term liabilities 23,252 23,321 23,399 23,547

+Total 46,196 49,905 50,428 51,279
-P7 The Council's actual external debt at 31st March 2014 was £238.344 million and was made up of actual borrowing of £210.267 million and actual other long term liabilities of £28.077 million

-The Council includes an element for long-term liabilities relating to PFI schemes and finance leases in its calculation of the operational and authorised boundaries to allow further flexibility over future financing.
-It should be noted that actual external debt is not directly comparable to the authorised limit and operational boundary, since the actual external debt reflects the position at any one point in time and allowance needs to be made for internal borrowing and cash flow variations.

-P9 The Council is also required to indicate if it has adopted the CIPFA Code of Practice on Treasury Management.
-The revised Code was adopted on 3rd March 2010 by full council and this is re-affirmed annually.
+- P7 The Authority's actual external debt at 31 March 2014 was £14.942 million (calculated on the basis that all Authority debt is classed as external).
+The Authority is required to include an element for long term liabilities relating to PFI schemes and finance leases in its calculation of the operational and authorised boundaries to allow flexibility over future financing, this totals £23.382 million as at 31st March 2014.
+It should be noted that actual external debt is not directly comparable to the authorised limit and operational boundary, since the actual external debt reflects the position at one point in time and allowances need to be made for cash flow variations. - P9 Sunderland City Council, on the Authority's behalf, has adopted the CIPFA Code of Practice on Treasury Management.
+The revised Code has therefore been adopted by the Fire and Rescue Authority.

-The objective of the Prudential Code is to provide a clear framework for local authority capital finance that will ensure for individual local authorities that:
+The objective of the Code is to provide a framework for local authority capital finance that will ensure for individual local authorities that:

-- (a) capital expenditure plans are affordable; - (b) all external borrowing and other long term liabilities are within prudent and sustainable levels; - (c) treasury management decisions are taken in accordance with professional good practice;
+- (a) capital expenditure plans are affordable; - (b) all external borrowing and other long term liabilities are within prudent and sustainable levels;

+(c) treasury management decisions are taken in accordance with professional good practice;